Dispelling 9 Myths About Organ Donation

 Myth #7: You must be dead to donate an organ.

 While most donations take place after the donor’s death, people can donate certain organs or tissue to a patient in need while still living.
-Nearly 6,000 living donations take place each year.
+About 6,500 living donations take place each year.
 Most happen between family members or close friends.

-A kidney is the most common donation.
+About 85% of people on the organ transplant waiting list need a kidney.
 Living donors can also donate a portion of their liver, intestines, pancreas or a lung or part of a lung.

 Myth #8: My family will have to pay for donating my organs.